impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 Here we declare a function named `abort`.

 The first thing I notice is the `exit 1` at the end.
 We're returning a non-zero (i.e. failure-mode) exit status at the end of the function, which makes sense for a function named `abort`.
+This also implies that, if we see a call to `abort`, we're dealing with a sad-path scenario.

 Before that, however, we see a block of code surrounded with curly braces, with `>&2` appended to the end: